antyplastik/sda_text_statistics/README.md

 # Language  Detector
-> A simple program to detect the language of the text offline i online.
+> A simple program to detect the language of the text offline and online.

 ## General info
 The program was created as one of the tasks to be done at home while learning programming in Java.